menu

 Occupations and Workforce

-Tuxedo Park is a decidedly white-collar village, with fully 97.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Tuxedo Park is a village of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Tuxedo Park who work in management occupations (47.88%), sales jobs (15.87%), and business and financial occupations (6.61%).
+Tuxedo Park is a decidedly white-collar village, with fully 97.95% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Tuxedo Park is a village of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Tuxedo Park who work in management occupations (50.90%), sales jobs (15.60%), and legal occupations (5.12%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 44.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 46.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle